Your Emergency Room Visit: What to Expect

 - Submit your insurance claim quickly and correctly, and to accurately inform you of your financial responsibility for today’s visit

 A registrar will request your insurance or co-pay, co-insurance or self-pay deposit before you leave today.
 Archbold’s Financial Assistance Program is available to assist eligible uninsured or underinsured patients with medical bills, beyond their ability to pay.

-Discharge: The healthcare provder will determine if you are able to be discharged from the ED, or if our condition requires admittance to the hospital.
+The healthcare provider will determine if you are able to be discharged from the ED, or if our condition requires admittance to the hospital.
 The ED healthcare provider may speak with your family healthcare provider or other specialists regarding your treatment.
 Sometimes, calls to other healthcare providers cause delays, especially if they’re unable to answer calls immediately.